tbenson89/todo-react/README.md

+# To-do List using React & Redux!

+Here we have a nice ToDo application using React..

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## To-do List using React & Redux!

-Here we have a nice ToDo application using React..

 ### `npm start`